 Down Syndrome and Obstructive Sleep Apnea

 For More Information About the Relationship Between Down Syndrome and Sleep Apnea, Call Us or Book an Appointment.
 We Have Multiple Clinics & Providers.
 We Can Help You Enjoy Restful Nights and Wide Awake Days.
 We Serve Patients From All Over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 Obstructive Sleep Apnea and Down Syndrome

 What to Watch For